 What's with the ripe, yellow banana in front of President Bill Clinton?
 Where did the custom milk glasses of Secretary of State Hillary Clinton come from and is that really her favorite chocolate chip cookie recipe on them?
 The gold foil wrapped Korbel bottle of champagne from the turn of them millenium bubbles and cries out for story telling along with the bronze coin in front of it.

 These and many other seasoned stories are to be enjoyed and had at the museum.
 During the daily one hour long tours the history of the mansion it resides in unfolds to also showcase how the town got it's name, the families who live here and how they fought at the battle of King's Mountain and more.
 All tours begin at 9:30 daily, seven days per week.

 Presidential Food Service

 Click below to see a .pdf about the history and background of White House State Dinners, that Chef Marti cooked and served at, as Official Functions of the United States of America.
-Click the .pdf for detailed information about Camp David and managing the 16 private homes the President has there, several hotels and four restaurants at the resort and conference center.
+Click the .pdf for detailed information about Camp David and managing the 16 private homes the President has there with a small hotel, lodging centers, and four restaurants at the resort and conference center.

 White House History

 The new Clinton china and George W. Bush china (below) - currently showcased are being used regularly at the White House for US state dinners and other events.
 Student resources complete with biographies and every radio address given by President Clinton, as well as items for Secretary Clinton can be enjoyed here.
 Teacher lesson plan resources with the Clinton Presidential Library and Museum are available for long-distance education here.

 The George W. Bush china - currently showcased and being used regularly at the White House for US state dinners.

 Guests staying at The Inn of the Patriots enjoy a private tour.